Nepal

 Predicting floods and droughts in the major river basins

-The data collected by GEOGlOWS is used to help manage water resources, predict floods and droughts, and support early warning systems.
-Because of GEOGlOWS, the department is able to provide 24/7 service for both flood forecasting and early warning to public and related agencies during the period of monsoon season.
+The data collected by GEOGLOWS is used to help manage water resources, predict floods and droughts, and support early warning systems.
+Because of GEOGLOWS, the department is able to provide 24/7 service for both flood forecasting and early warning to public and related agencies during the period of monsoon season.

 A Tethys web application that includes a national model developed by DHM was developed for Nepal.
 This application allows automatic access to forecasts in real-time which is both easy to understand and easy to share.
 As well, as geographic references to provinces and districts can be added as needed.
 This national system demonstrated how organizations with hydrological forecast responsibility could use globally generated forecasts to complement national and local efforts and provided a new way to visualize and download data in regards to individual streams.

-A web application using GEOGlOWS
+A web application using GEOGLOWS

-GEOGlOWS eliminated the requirement of each water organization having to gather their own large global data sets and develop streamflow forecasts and modeling resources by making this information accessible locally through web services to both local and national decision-makers.
+GEOGLOWS eliminated the requirement of each water organization having to gather their own large global data sets and develop streamflow forecasts and modeling resources by making this information accessible locally through web services to both local and national decision-makers.

 MORE INFORMATION